EGU seeks proposals for the development of science communication workshops!

 - Ability to liaise throughout development with clients

-Proposals should be submitted as a single file to email@example.com by Monday 16 August 2021.
+Proposals should be submitted as a single file via the application form by the end of Monday 8 January 2023.
 This should include:

-- 2 page CV outlining how the applicant meets the requirements
+- 2 pages outlining how the applicant or team meets the requirements, e.g. a CV

-- 2 page outline of the proposed workshop and budget, indicating how the proposal aligns with EGU’s aims
+- 2 pages outlining the proposed workshop series and budget, indicating how the proposal aligns with EGU’s aims